bbc/enzyme-adapter-inferno/docs/RST.md

 ## RST

-RST stands for React Syntax Tree.
+RST stands for React Standard Tree.

 Enzyme 3 works with RST to traverse and assert mounted components.